What is a personal loan?

 How to apply for a personal loan

-Applying for a personal loan online shouldn’t take longer than 30 to 45 minutes.
+Applying for a personal loan online typically takes around 30 to 45 minutes.
 To make the process as efficient as possible, plan on having the following ready:

 Alternatively, you can apply for a personal loan in person if you choose your local bank or credit union.
 Applying over the phone might be an option with some lenders, too.

-Remember that every time you apply for a loan, the lender will do a hard credit check, which does temporarily impact your credit score.
-Look for lenders that offer pre-qualification without a hard credit inquiry, which allows you to see what offers you qualify for with no effect on your credit score.
+Remember that every time you apply for a loan, the lender will do a hard credit check, which temporarily impacts your credit score.
+Look for lenders that offer pre-qualification without a hard credit inquiry, which allows you to see what offers you may qualify for with no effect on your credit score.

 FAQ